you-zhou/notes/dev.md

 ### `import` and `as`
 There are two scenarios to use `import x as y` or `from x import y as z`:
 1. To avoid conflicting import names.
-Assuming there is already a user de
+Assuming there is already a user defined `sin()` in the current namespace, below are the ways to get around
 ```python
 import math as other_math
 other_math.sin(0)